-As a non-profit, you want to help the cause you serve, and as a business you want to do the same.
+As a non-profit, you want to help the cause you serve, and as a business, you want to do the same.
 Telling the world what you do is a part of the process, but relying on Facebook and Google ads services isn’t the only way.

 Achieving enough momentum in the market, enough to pay your staff, and produce and deliver your product or program is challenging.
-You also need to start those programs, and bring them to market.
+You also need to start those programs and bring them to market.
 All this before you can implement them at the scale you know is possible.

-Business owners and nonprofits leaders are already swamped.
+Business owners and nonprofit leaders are already swamped.
 Unless you happen to be a marketing company, you don’t want to spend all your precious time struggling to raise awareness about a product or service.
 You have more important things to do, core problems to solve that impact your communities, and a user base that you want to delight, thrill, and serve.

-Now, with all we want to do, it is tempting to hook a credit card up to Facebook or Google, press start and hope for the best.
+Now, with all we want to do, it is tempting to hook a credit card up to Facebook or Google, press start, and hope for the best.
 After all, we live in an era of near-monopolies and these platforms are always in front of us.

-Though we know we have choice, the sheer size of these platforms makes us feel that they are the only games in town.
+Though we know we have a choice, the sheer size of these platforms makes us feel that they are the only games in town.
 Because of their dominance, we live in an era in which we submit ourselves to a “bigger is better” mentality.
-If you’re reading this, “might equals right”, is probably a point of view that you don’t share.
+If you’re reading this, “might equal right”, is probably a point of view that you don’t share.

 The fact is that we feel stuck.
-We do need these titans of social media marketing and digital advertising, but we know that they operate on a winners-take-all paradigm.
+We do need these titans of social media marketing and digital advertising, but we know that they operate on a winner-take-all paradigm.
 With that in mind, I hope we avoid relying on them.